-- Respectfully critique the creative work of others by participating in the workshop process, reading your own work and critiquing the work of others.
+- Respectfully critique the creative work of others by participating in the workshop process, reading your own work and critiquing the work of others; and

 - Apply rules of punctuation to your dialogue writing and demonstrate the editing process.